RAAFTAR1591/Project_Calculator/README.md

 keypad helps us to accept requests from the user without any device in the middle for example the Serial Monitor in the laptop.<br>

-Rest of the details can be found in the pdf.
+Rest of the details can be found in the pdf.<br>

+TinkerCad Link for live Simulation: https://www.tinkercad.com/things/fToJduqIDbH